-This laptop model comes equipped with two USB 3.1 ports.
+This laptop model comes equipped with one USB 3.1 ports.
 USB 3.1 ports are backwards compatible and will accommodate older devices using the USB 2.0 and USB 1.1 standard.
 You should notice an increase in data transfer speed when you use your external hard drive or flash drive, particularly if that drive is designed to use USB 3.1.
 If you are in the market for an external drive, make sure you get one that takes advantage of USB 3.1.

 Thinner and lighter

 Te new laptop models are over a pound lighter than the models we distributed three years ago.
 This is largely because the mechanical drives have been eliminated, which also means a lot less weight in your backpack.

 The screen on the new HP EliteBook is touch-sensitive.
 The screen responds to your finger and special HP Pen (i.e. optional component) that can be purchased at the Bookstore or Technical Support Center (Somsen 207) when you pick up your new device.

-Those of you exchanging old laptops should experience cleaner, faster video performance, something that will be particularly noticeable when watching movies and using graphics-intensive applications.
+Those of you exchanging old laptops should experience cleaner and faster video performance, something that will be particularly noticeable when watching movies and using graphics-intensive applications.

 New docking station